Congressional leaders announce an agreement on spending levels, a key step to averting shutdown

 The agreement is separate from the negotiations that are taking place to secure additional funding for Israel and Ukraine while also curbing restrictions on asylum claims at the U.S. border.

-In a joint statement, Senate Majority Leader Chuck Schumer and House Democratic leader Hakeem Jeffries also voiced their support for the agreement.
+In a joint statement, Schumer and House Democratic leader Hakeem Jeffries voiced their support for the agreement.